springrain/zorm/README.md

 	return "id"
 }

-// GetDefaultValueMap Gets the default value Map of the column for the Insert and Update Struct objects, the default value is not valid for UpdateNotZeroValue.
-The key that returns map is the name of the Struct property, value is the default value, and value can be nil.
+// GetDefaultValueMap To get the default value of the Map, for the Insert and Update Struct objects, UpdateNotZeroValue use the BindContextMustUpdate method.
+The key that returns map is the Struct property name, value is the default value, and value can be nil.
 //func (entity *EntityStruct) GetDefaultValueMap() map[string]interface{} {
 //	return map[string]interface{}{"CreateTime": time.Now(),"Active":nil}
 //}